 While most of us think of ice to chill our drinks or keep our foods cold while on the go, there are many different ice products, including an ice block, which can be used for many different things, especially in the summer!
 Although it is all frozen water, ice comes in so many different forms, which is why there are so many uses.

 You put ice in your drinks; from cocktails to sweet iced tea, your favorite cold beverage wouldn’t be the same without the frozen chill of the ice cubes.
 Before the invention of refrigeration and freezers, none of our food would last longer than a day or so before it went bad, even in restaurants.
 Ice blocks have played a big part in preserving food, chilling our drinks, and cooling us down.
 Smaller pieces of ice, like what we use on a daily basis, don’t last that long; the smaller the size, the quicker it melts.
 But, since blocks of ice are so large in size, it preserves itself because it takes so much longer to melt when it is a larger mass.

-As your Dallas and Waco ice company, we provide more than just cube ice delivery.
+As your Dallas-Fort Worth ice company, we provide more than just cube ice delivery.
 We also supply ice blocks to local businesses as well as individuals.
-We sell our ice products at local retail stores, we deliver ice to restaurants and bars, and we set up stands and supply ice at local events and festivities around DFW and Waco.
+We sell our ice products at local establishments, we deliver ice to restaurants and bars, and we set up stands and supply ice at local events and festivities around DFW.
 Although cubes may be the most popular of our ice products, ice blocks can serve many purposes in the Texas summer heat and all year-round.

 Ice blocks are ideal for: